daronphang/programming-resources/dev-ops/containerization/docker/docker.md

 Docker is a platform to build, ship and run distributed applications – meaning that it runs applications in a distributed fashion across many machines, often with a variety of hardware and OS configurations.
 For this to be possible, it needs a sandboxing environment capable of abstracting the specifics of the underlying host (for portability), without requiring a complete rewrite of the application (for ubiquity), and without introducing excessive performance overhead (for scale).

 Allows users to create independent and isolated environments (called containers) to launch and deploy applications.
 Not a virtual machine as it only shares resources of host machine in order to run its environments (does not include complete OS).
+The containers are run in **PID namespaces**.

 ### Benefits